When two or three are gathered in His name, what Jesus said they should be doing.

 The speaker said that if a brother in Christ sins against us, we are first to try to resolve it privately.
 If that doesn’t work, we should bring in one or two others who can confirm that this person sinned and are willing to confront that person with their sin.
 If that doesn’t resolve the issue, the person should be brought before the entire church and the issue explained so that the whole assembly can confirm who is at fault.
 If the errant party still refuses to repent, they should be asked to leave the church.
 The congregation is then to have nothing to do with the one who sinned.
 They are to treat this person like a non-believer, a pagan, or like tax collectors, who were hated by the Jews in Jesus’ day.
 The speaker concluded by saying that when two or three are gathered in Jesus’ name to confront a brother with his sin, that is where Jesus will be, overseeing and endorsing a process that could result in throwing an unrepentant sinner out of the church.

-Is it about forgiving others?
+Is this about forgiving others?

 I initially thought that what this speaker said about Matthew 18:20 made sense.
 I had even seen it become the written policy of some congregations if they found a need to discipline a member of their church.
 But I was a bit troubled by this understanding of the passage.
 For one thing, when I did see it applied this way, it rarely if ever resulted in the person repenting.
 It just humiliated them.
 It seemed to contract Paul’s statement in Romans 2:4 as well, a verse that says that it’s God’s kindness that leads sinners to repentance, not His harsh treatment of them.
 It also failed to take into consideration Peter’s question following Jesus’ instructions,